arthurdjn/noiseplanet/README.md

 Note that these packages are optional if you don't want to visualize the resulting maps. *SQLite3* is used to stock all the informations of a geojson tracks or polygon into an SQL database.

-### Development

-If you want to participate to the improvement of this project, clone the repository and open it as a project.
-We used *spyder* to create the packages and modules.

 ### Structure

 *noiseplanet* is composed by internal sub-packages: